An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Construction of MUSE spectroscopic catalogues

-All {\tt muselet} sources and every \textit{prior} source down to a limiting (continuum-level) SNR have been inspected individually by at least 3 coauthors.
+All {\tt muselet} sources and every \textit{prior} source down to a limiting (continuum-level) signal-to-noise ratio (S/N) have been inspected individually by at least 3 coauthors.
 Based on our first assessments, we adjust the \emph{prior} magnitude limit for each cluster as a function of MUSE exposure time, given by F814W$_{AB}$=25+1.25\ log(T/2.0), with $T$ the maximum exposure time over the field in hours.
-This allows us to avoid reviewing sources with too low signal, and corresponds to a typical median SNR of $\sim$1.5 per pixel over the MUSE spectral range.
-Any \emph{prior} source in our final catalog below this limit is therefore measured from a corresponding {\tt muselet} detection.
+This allows us to avoid reviewing sources with too low signal, and corresponds to a typical median S/N of $\sim$1.5 per pixel over the MUSE spectral range.
+Any \emph{prior} source in our final catalogue below this limit is therefore measured from a corresponding {\tt muselet} detection.

 To inspect each source in detail, we use a graphical interface tool designed within the MUSE collaboration (Bacon et al.\, in prep.) that lets a user simultaneously view all {\it HST} and MUSE white light images of the object, the extracted spectrum (and its variations) compared to features of the five best {\tt Marz} redshift solutions, and zoom-ins on specific spectral lines and narrow-band images.
 The tool allows us to navigate quickly between all neighbouring sources, to check for contaminations or object blending.
 This tool has been adapted to the needs of the lensing cluster fields.